boldbi/boldbi-kubernetes/helm/auto-deployment/bold-bi-auto-deployment-using-helm.md

-# Deploy Bold BI Auto Deployment using Helm
+# Bold BI Auto Deployment using Helm

-This helm chart installs [Bold BI](https://www.boldbi.com/) on Kubernetes.
-You can create Kubernetes cluster in cloud cluster providers(GKE,AKS and EKS).
-Please follow the below documentation for Bold BI deployment in a specific cloud environments.
+This section helps you to deploy [Bold BI](https://www.boldbi.com/) using helm chart without manually activating license and configuring the startup from browser.
+You can pass the license, startup and branding related customization as environment variable in values.yaml file.

 ## Deployment prerequisites